-Be clear about the expectations for both you AND your kids.
+Be clear about the expectations for both you and your kids.
 As parents, we can all remember back to a time when we were told the adage, “Do as I say, not as I do.”
 Right?

 For healthy habits at bedtime, you can preschedule the Internet to shut off on all (or some) devices on that night.
 When it’s time for bed, make a clean break with any devices that could prevent you and your kids from getting good REM sleep with Circle’s Bedtime feature.
 Once the lack of screen time starts to feel routine at certain parts of the day, your family won’t even notice they’re gone.

 Don’t be too hard on yourself if screen time has become a bigger part of your family routine than it used to be.
-Last year was hard.
+The pandemic has been hard.
 We’re all still trying to get back to normal.
 With the right tools, a little planning, and a newfound commitment to stick to the plan, we know you can do this!

 Join our email list for more helpful tips, research, and advice on how to manage screen time and be a parent in the digital world.